Custom Inflatable Furniture: Your Secret to Trade Show Success

 What are the benefits of custom inflatable furniture?

-Having already mentioned the fact that your coordinated booth interior layout will look inviting and welcoming, inflatable furniture serves as a stow-and-go exhibit hall plus.
+Having already mentioned the fact that your coordinated booth interior layout will look inviting and welcoming, custom inflatable furniture serves as a stow-and-go exhibit hall plus.
 You inflate your furnishings in next to no time (while the guys in the booth next to you drag in heavy furnishings dented by the drayage dudes) so you are ready to put out your product in record time.

 “You only have mere seconds to grab the attention of potential prospects, so make it count by keeping the booth design and all components, such as furniture, simple.” – Denise from applerock.com